Here are some of the books I've used as references in learning physics. Most of them should still be available from your

 Einstein Gravity in a Nutshell, Anthony Zee, (Princeton University Press, 2013).
 Although this book gets rave reviews

-on sites such as Amazon and Goodreads, I found this book to be impossible to follow in many places.
+on sites such as Amazon and Goodreads, I found this book (and, indeed, virtually everything Zee has written) to be infuriating.
 Zee uses an informal style, often with convoluted arguments and skipping a lot of the mathematical details.
 It might be useful to someone who has already gone through a more structured book on general relativity, but I certainly wouldn't recommend it as your first exposure to the subject.
 Much better introductions are provided by Thomas Moore's "General Relativity Workbook", Schutz's "First Course in General Relativity" and Hartle's "Gravity".

 One thing that many students find highly irritating is the frequency with which books use phrases such as 'obviously', 'it is easy to see', etc. Using this as a measure, Zee's book scores particularly badly.
 For example, in Chapter I.6 alone (about 10 pages), we find 'of course' (5 times), 'all makes sense' (when it doesn't), 'clearly' (4), 'obvious' (3), 'simply' (4), 'nothing profound' (3), 'merely' (2), 'evidently' (3), 'easy' (1), and 'straightforward' (1).
 Nothing puts off a prospective student more than being made to feel stupid because they cannot understand something that is 'obvious'.